 The message from the centre is to recycle as much as possible, conserve as much as possible and use available resources carefully and wherever possible use resources which are renewable.

 Nightmare at the Half-Moon

 On our last night in Wales the group was challenged to walk a tunnel beneath a mountain.
 Having arrived at the location of an old railway when almost dark, and starting from one side of the hill, we picked our way through a tunnel to the other side, with only a small torch and small shining half moon for comfort and light by which we could pick our way.
 We emerged into a steep sided river valley reminiscent of a setting from Lord Of The Rings – SPOOKY!!

 And that’s it.
-That was the journal of my Snowdonia trip.
-I don’t remember the time vividly after all these years, so it’s wonderful to have this diary and some photos to look back on.
+I don’t remember the trip vividly after all these years, so it’s wonderful to have this diary and some photos to look back on.
 One day it would be lovely to revisit the area, to see all of those attractions and the stunning scenery again.
 Check out my Instagram post for more photos as well.
 And I hope you enjoyed that little trip down memory lane!

 2 thoughts on “School Journal – Snowdonia Trip – May 1998”